calcitem/Sanmill/Readme.md

 using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Sanmill in some way, you must always include the full source code, or a pointer to where the source code can be found.
+The only real limitation is that whenever you distribute Sanmill in some way, you must always include the full source code or a pointer to where the source code can be found.
 If you make any changes to the source code, these changes must also be made available under the GPL.